LihuiDuan915/data550-Final-project/README.md

 - Clone the repository to your local machine.

--In your terminal, cd to the project's directory.
+- In your terminal, cd to the project's directory.

 #### Build Docker image
 (choose **\*one\*** of the following)

-- Pull the pre-built image by running the following command in your terminal:
+- Build the image locally by running the following command in your terminal:
      ```
-     docker pull lihuiduan/data550-final-project:latest
+     docker build -t lihuiduan/data550-final-project:latest .
      ```
-- Build the image locally by running the following command in your terminal:
+- Pull the pre-built image by running the following command in your terminal:
      ```
-     docker build -t lihuiduan/data550-final-project:latest .
+     docker pull lihuiduan/data550-final-project:latest
      ```
      Tip: here is the link to the image on DockerHub (for reference): https://hub.docker.com/r/lihuiduan/data550-final-project